What is an offset account?

 Definitions of property terms and how you should interpret them

-An offset account is typically a savings or transaction account that is linked to your mortgage account.
+An offset account is a savings or transaction account that is linked to your mortgage account.
 The primary function of an offset account is to help you reduce the amount of interest you pay on your home loan.
-Here’s…
+Here’s how…

 Development application approval, also commonly known as DA approval is a process to seek approval from the local council to carry out development, typically building work.
 This can include building a new structure, renovating an existing building, changing the use…